Working with Us

 1. Asset values have rebounded in Greece following the 2010 Greek debt crisis and its nadir in 2015, when Prime Minister Alexis Tsipras drove the country to capital controls.
 The improving macroeconomic climate since then, and in particular the tourism rebound and the investor-friendly attitude of the Mitsotakis government (2019 - present) have contributed to a rise in property values.
 While still under-valued compared with many other European locations, the value fundamentals in many areas are now distorted and require careful assessment and management.

-2. Asset values notwithstanding, the Greek tax environment is hostile while the Greek public sector remains incapable of basic management and regulatory tasks.
+2. Asset values notwithstanding, the Greek tax environment is hostile while the Greek public sector remains incapable of modern regulation.
 In many cases, tangled regulatory processes are a vector for corruption.

-3. Operating returns of most Greek companies do not reflect real operating potential.
+3. Current operating returns of most Greek companies do not reflect real operating potential.
 This is particularly the case with Greek hotels.

 4. An entire generation of founders and managers is now retiring, and many Greek assets cannot be inherited or operated by the next generation.
 Capital for renovation and repositioning does not exist, As a result, this is an excellent time to roll up assets.